moretrim/victoria2-troubleshooting/README.markdown

 Possible causes & some fixes:

-- **(Partially confirmed)** The device or filesystem where the user files are expected to live has no available storage left.
-The game is known to crash in some cases rather than tell the user what is happening.
+- **(Partially confirmed)** The device or filesystem where the user files are expected to live may not have any available storage left.
+When this is the case, the game is sometimes known to crash rather than tell the user what is happening.
 You will have to free up some space.
 - You may have unusual ownership/permissions set for either your game files or your user file parent folders.
 (This can be the case if you are only able to start e.g. Steam or your games in admin mode.)
 This should only happen if you went out of your way to set it up so, and power users should